Triangle de Guffens - Le Triangle de Guffens 2019

 Wine rated (2021 guide) 16/20 (Very good wine)

-Composed of 28% Sémillon from Barsac (Closiot), 20% Viognier and 20% Roussanne from the Domaine des Tourettes, plus 30% Burgundy Chardonnay.
+Composed of 28% Sémillon from Barsac (Closiot), 20% Viognier, and 20% Roussanne from Domaine des Tourettes, plus 30% Burgundy Chardonnay.
 Oaked?
-Everything is oaked except for the Chardonnays, first pressings from Guffens-Heynens.
-The Chardonnay certainly dominates the nose, but this first impression is striking for its complexity, beautiful toasted and grilled notes, and consistency from start to finish.
-The aroma is very impressive, very Guffens.
-The palate combines power and freshness, noble wood and a racy structure in perfect balance.
+Everything is oaked except the Chardonnays, which are first-pressings from Guffens-Heynens.
+The Chardonnay certainly dominates the nose, but this first impression captivates with its complexity, its lovely toasted and grilled notes, and a consistency from start to finish.
+The aromatics are very impressive, very Guffens.
+The palate blends power and freshness, noble oak, and a refined structure into a superb balance.
 Purity and texture worthy of the greatest wines.

 About the estate: